Entanglement entropy production in Quantum Neural Networks: Methods

-Each tensor $\textbf{M}_{\alpha_{i-1} \alpha_{i}}^{[i],s_i}$ is a local description for the $[i]$-th site, which allows one to apply a \textit{local} operator to a certain site without the need to change all the other coefficients.
+Each tensor $\textbf{M}_{\alpha_{i} \alpha_{i+1}}^{[i], s_i}$ is a local description for the $[i]$-th site, which allows one to apply a \textit{local} operator to a certain site without the need to change all the other coefficients.
 For a fixed $s_i$, $\textbf{M}_{\alpha_i \alpha_{i+1}}^{[i],s_i}$ is a $\chi \times \chi$ complex matrix, meaning that Eq.~\eqref{eq:mps_representation} is the sum of basis elements weighted by matrix products.
-The integer $\chi$ is called the MPS \textit{bond dimension}, and a sufficiently high $\chi$ is needed to express a truly \textit{general} $\ket{\psi}$ in such form.
+The integer $\chi$ is called the MPS \textit{bond dimension}, and a sufficiently high $\chi$ is needed to express a general $\ket{\psi}$ in such form.
 However, MPS with a \textit{lower} $\chi$ can still encode all the meaningful states, albeit clearly not \textit{all} possible states.
-In particular, to correctly describe any quantum state the bond dimension needed is $\chi=d^{\lfloor\frac{n}{2}\rfloor}$, where $d$ is the local dimension of the degrees of freedom, $d=2$ for qubits.
-We can also efficiently evolve the state under the application of $2$-qubit gates, using an approach known in the literature as time evolving block decimation~\cite{time_evolution_mps}, and perform measurements.
-The simulation using MPS is not bounded by the number of qubits, but by the amount of entanglement we are able to encode in the system, as we explain in detail in Section \ref{sec:Entanglement}.
-Therefore, we show results up to $50$ qubits in the following sections.
+In particular, to correctly describe any quantum state the bond dimension needed is $\chi=d^{\lfloor\frac{n}{2}\rfloor}$, where $d$ is the local dimension of the degrees of freedom ($d=2$ for qubits).
+We can also efficiently evolve the state under the application of $2$-qubit gates, using an approach known in the literature as time-evolving block decimation~\cite{time_evolution_mps}, and perform measurements.
+Simulations using MPS are not bounded by the number of qubits in the system, but by the amount of entanglement generated inside it, as we explain in detail in Section \ref{sec:Entanglement}.

+Nonetheless, while the use of an MPS simulation imposes some constraints on the maximum entanglement that it is possible to represent, this issue is relevant only for very deep circuits involving many qubits.
+Indeed, we reliably simulate circuit instances involving up to $n=50$ qubits and moderate depth, which is already sufficient to provide clear insights on the entanglement entropy generated in such circuits.
+Moreover, as explained below in Sec.~\ref{sec:Entanglement}, during an MPS simulation one has constant access to the singular values of the quantum state, so the entanglement of the state can be calculated on the fly without any computational overhead.
+Thus, MPS are an effective tool to study the entanglement properties of quantum circuits, especially in regimes that cannot be easily accessed with a full-scale simulation of the statevector of the system.